metarouterio/analytics-ios/README.md

-# Astronomer Analytics
+# Metarouter Analytics

-analytics-ios is an iOS client for Astronomer.
+analytics-ios is an iOS client for Metarouter.
 Adapated from Segment.

 Special thanks to [Tony Xiao](https://github.com/tonyxiao), [Lee Hasiuk](https://github.com/lhasiuk) and [Cristian Bica](https://github.com/cristianbica) for their contributions to the library!